lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 function getData(bytes32 key) public view returns (bytes memory value)
 ```

-The function is called to retrieve the data set for the given key.
+Is called to retrieve the data set for the given key.

 #### Parameters: